cal-itp/data-analyses/open_data/README.md

     * The log will show basics like column names and EPSG.
 Make sure the metadata reflects the same info!
     * Only use EPSG:4326 (WGS84).
 All open data portal datasets will be in WGS84.
     * Download the zipped shapefiles from the Hub to your local filesystem.
+1. If there are new datasets to add or changes to make, make them in `metadata.yml` and/or `data_dictionary.yml`.
-1. If there are changes to make in `metadata.yml`, make them.
-Otherwise, in terminal, you can run: `python supplement_meta.py`
+   * If there are changes to make in `metadata.yml`, make them.
+Afterwards, in terminal, run: `python supplement_meta.py`
 1. Run [arcgis_pro_script](./arcgis_pro_script.py) to create XML files.
     * Open a notebook in Hub and find the `ARCGIS_PATH`
     * Hardcode that path for `arcpy.env.workspace = ARCGIS_PATH`